🍷 2026 Granite Belt cellar door tours open — book your tasting experience

 Accompaniments

 Water crackers, sourdough slices, dried apricots, fresh grapes, local Queensland honey, quince paste, and — always — a bowl of roasted macadamia nuts.
-They're native to Queensland and taste extraordinary with almost every cheese on this board.
+Native to Queensland and extraordinary with almost every cheese on this board.

 Pairing Through Queensland's Seasons

-Queensland's subtropical climate influences what's available — and what feels right — to drink and eat.
-Let the season guide your selections.
+Queensland's climate influences what's available — and what feels right — to drink and eat.
+The Granite Belt has four genuine seasons, rare for Queensland, which makes seasonal pairing here particularly meaningful.

 🌸 Spring